Nine strategies to speed up the sales process

 • This is a difficult challenge that has not been solved by previous actions

-But remember, a lion can't live on mice alone.
-He or she simply can't catch enough of them.
+But remember,a lion can't live on mice alone.
+He or she simply can 't catch enough of them.

 Your business won't grow if you don't say "no".

-2. Build a relationship first.
-If you don't have a trusting relationship with the decision maker, of course, the sales cycle will get longer.
-Conversely, the sales cycle can last only 20 minutes if the person in front of you knows you, trusts you and invests in you.
+If you haven't, of course, no trusting relationship with the decision-maker, the sales cycle will get longer.
+Conversely, the sales cycle can take as little as 20 minutes. if the person in front of you knows you, makes you trust and puts in the work in terms ofinvestment.

 How do you build trust before the sale begins?
 By developing relationships, understanding the customer's program, and then adding value to that program by regularly sharing ideas, insights, best practices and potential solutions.

-3. Work with real buyers.
 How many times have you heard this: "Thank you very much.
-Now I have to discuss this with my boss.
+Now I have to discuss it with my boss.
 It's his decision."

-4. Go higher in the organization.
 When I work with a CEO or senior executive, it's remarkable how short the sales cycle can be.
-If a senior executive makes the decision to work with you on a significant challenge (Strategy 1), things can happen very, very quickly.
+If a senior executive makes the decision to work with you on an important challenge (Strategy 1), things can happen very, very quickly.

-6. Improve your benefits pitch and align it with the strategy.
-Years ago, a major consulting firm produced what they called a cost analysis for every proposal they submitted.
+Years ago, a major consulting firm produced what it called a cost analysis for every proposal it submitted.
 How times have changed!

 Today, you need solid value metrics to support your costs.
 Your goal is to present your hiring as an investment opportunity, not a cost.

-Think of the U.S. Congress trying to enact a new tax reform bill - the diversity of positions held by different Senators and Congressmen will prolong the process and make it an almost impossible task (the last major tax reform was in 1986!).
+Think of the US Congress trying to enact a new tax reform bill - the diversity of positions held by different Senators and Congressmen will prolong the process and make it an almost impossible task (the last major tax reform was in 1986!).

 These strategies work and will help you close your sale in a minimum of time.